danirus/django-comments-xtd/docs/tutorial.rst

 Commenting options
 ------------------

-As of version 2.0 of django-comments-xtd there is a new setting, :setting:`COMMENTS_XTD_APP_MODEL_OPTIONS`, that must be correctly setup to allow flagging.
-The purpose is to give an additional level of control about what action users can do on comments: flag them as inappropriate, like/dislike them, and retrieve the list of users who liked/disliked them.
+As of version 2.0 django-comments-xtd has a new setting :setting:`COMMENTS_XTD_APP_MODEL_OPTIONS` that must be used to allow comment flagging.
+The purpose of it is to give an additional level of control about what action users can do on comments: flag them as inappropriate, like/dislike them, and retrieve the list of users who liked/disliked them.

 It defaults to: